-If you’re a fan of The Classic Deviled Egg mixture, and love Bacon, Cheddar, and Horseradish my spicy Bacon Cheddar Horseradish Deviled Eggs are definitely going to hit the spot…They are a perfect menu item for jazzing up things when serving appetizers to your family or guests.
+If you’re a fan of The Classic Deviled Egg mixture and love Bacon, Cheddar, and Horseradish, my spicy Bacon Cheddar Horseradish Deviled Eggs will hit the spot.
+They are a perfect menu item for jazzing up things when serving your family or guests appetizers.

 Bacon Cheddar Horseradish Deviled Eggs

-- 5 slices hickory smoked bacon
+- Five slices of hickory-smoked bacon

-- 8 eggs
+- Eight eggs

 - 1 and 1/2 tablespoons Dijon mustard

-- 4 tablespoons horseradish sauce
+- Four tablespoons of horseradish sauce

 - 3-4 tablespoons of shredded sharp cheddar